 The computer education curriculum is a special area of instruction that helps students develop technology skills.
-One-semester elective courses are offered in the following areas: Microsoft Office, Excel, Multi-Media, and Web Mastering.
+One-semester elective courses are offered in the following areas: Microsoft Office, Excel, Multi-Media, Accounting and Personal Finance, Web Mastering, and Introduction to Computer Programming.
 Year-long computer programming courses include AP Computer Science and Data Structures & Algorithms.
-The class of 2015 must earn one half computer credit to satisfy the graduation requirement.
-Another one half computer credit is awarded to all students after the sophomore year for participation in the laptop program.
+One half computer credit is awarded to all students after the sophomore year for participation in the laptop program.

 Computer Education Courses